shrinker03/vanila-javascript-Projects--Todo-app/README.md

-# vanila-javascript-Projects
+# vanila-javascript-Project
-This repo is regarding my two vanila javascript project one of the project is TODO site and another one is COLOR game project.
+This repo is regarding one of my vanila javascript project Todo app.